OpenLeo/oleomux/README.md

 - Fix cantools dbc output code
     - if there is no sender/receivers then it outputs illegal dbc
     - if there are spaces in signal names it outputs illegal dbc
+- Once a log file ends the thread gets stuck - need a way to reboot it
+- Overview fields needs a separate "on-change" flag list
-- Fix bug causing live data to no longer show up in some situations?
+- Fix bug causing live data to no longer show up in some situations - seems FIXED - check steering volant on CONF
 - Test and fix arduino/socketcan input
 - More translations and sync up with PSA-RE